russellane/tf2mon/README.md

   admin console to process the next line when in `--single-step` mode.
   Type `quit` or press `^D` to exit.

-      `Duel monitors`
+      `One-machine, Two-monitors`
-          Run `tf2mon` on a secondary monitor, while playing the game on the primary monitor.
-Best performance, but a pain to `Alt-Tab` between monitor and game.
+          Run `tf2mon` on a secondary monitor, while playing game on primary monitor.

-      `Duel machines, ssh`
+      `Two-machines, SSH`
           ssh from another machine and run.

-      `Duel machines, nfs`
+      `Two-machines, NFS`
-          cross-mount TF2's directory to another box and run from there.
+          cross-mount TF2's `cfg` tree to another box and run from there.

 #### Terminal Size
   `tf2mon` requires a large terminal.
 Maximize the window, and use keys